Grain-Free Dog Food Quick Picks

 In fact, their ability to digest cooked grains is part of the reason they became “dogs” (as opposed to wolves) in the first place.
 Early dogs evolved genes that allowed them to produce more amylase (a protein that allows starches to be digested in the intestines) than their wolf ancestors.

 This turned out to be a critical step in the domestication of dogs.
 These adaptations helped them to survive alongside humans, as it allowed them to subsist, in part, on our leftovers and scraps.

-So, to answer our initial question: No, most dogs do not need a grain-free diet.
+So, to answer our initial question: No, most dogs do not need a grain-free dog food diet.

 Many people like to limit the number of carbs in their diet, and some try to avoid grains entirely.
 Some people do this to lose weight, while others simply do it because it makes them feel better.
 But just because a diet works for you, that doesn’t mean the same grain-free approach is a good idea for your dog.

 Owners often become very emotionally connected to their dogs, which makes it easy to anthropomorphize them.
 This can cause problems during food selection, as people often pick foods based on their own desires and needs, rather than their dog’s.